Ceelog/phpdoc-en/src/language/types/string.md

 ?>
 ```

-Heredocs can not be used for initializing class properties.
-Since PHP
+Heredocs containing variables can not be used for initializing class
-5.3, this limitation is valid only for heredocs containing variables.
+properties.

 Heredoc text behaves just like a double-quoted <span
 class="type">string</span>, without the double quotes.
 This means that